nitaybz/homebridge-tami4/README.md

 This plugin  can be easily installed and configured through Homebridge/Hoobs UI.

-**To use this plugin you must provide initial ** `refreshToken` ** which can be obtain in 2 different ways:
+**To use this plugin you must provide initial ** `refreshToken` ** which can be obtain ~~in 2 different ways~~ only through homebridge UI:

-1. Using the latest Homebridge config UI version (>=v4.32.0), you can obtain `refreshToken` easily through the plugin settings and fill all the needed configuration.
+1. Using Homebridge config UI version, you can obtain `refreshToken` easily through the plugin settings and fill all the needed configuration.

-2. After installing the plugin, open the terminal and run the command: `tami4-extract`. follow the instructions to get the token & imei.
+~~2.
+After installing the plugin, open the terminal and run the command: `tami4-extract`. follow the instructions to get the token & imei.~~

 \* All methods require to have your phone (the one that was signed in to Tami4 Edge app)